albrzykowski/strumyk/README.md

 ### What is a WF-net?

-A **WF-net** (Workflow net) is a specialized type of Petri net designed to model business processes or workflows.
+A **WF-net** also called [Workflow net](https://en.wikipedia.org/wiki/Petri_net) is a specialized type of Petri net designed to model business processes or workflows.
 It is a formal graphical tool that helps represent the states and transitions within a process, enabling analysis and verification of process correctness.

 WF-nets consist mainly of two types of elements: